Presents data on disproportionality or approaches to calculating disproportionality rates, including State and local examples.

 Discusses the disproportionality rates for children of color in foster care and represents data from all 50 States, including fiscal year 2013 Adoption and Foster Care Analysis and Reporting System data and 2013 U.S. Census Bureau population estimates.
 Comparisons between 2000 and 2013 disproportionality rates are included, and African-American and Native American disproportionality rates are illustrated in color-coded maps to demonstrate trends over time.

-Information Packet: Racial Disproportionality in Child Welfare (PDF - 89 KB)
+Racial Disproportionality in the Foster Care System in Texas (PDF - 281 KB)

 Analyzes the demographic characteristics of children in the Texas foster care system.

 A Study of Select Factors That Predict Foster Care Placement of African American Children in Georgia (PDF - 6,758 KB)